-This course will explore the Microsoft[®] Office applications for word processing, spreadsheets, database software applications, and presentations.
-Students will learn to perform basic functions in Microsoft[®] Word, PowerPoint, and Excel.
-Additionally, they will be introduced to databases, data capture, and data visualization using Microsoft[®] Excel and Access in preparation for a career in healthcare.
+This course will explore office application software for word processing, spreadsheets, database software applications, and presentations.
+Students will learn to perform basic functions in these office productivity applications.
+Additionally, they will be introduced to databases, data capture, and data visualization in preparation for a career in healthcare.
 Prerequisites: None